autonlab/autonlab.github.io/collections/_applications/safety_security.md

 ---
 layout: research
 title:  "Safety & Security"
-summary: "Projects in this application area represent a variety of critical contexts for artificial intelligence and machine learning.
-Trust and understanding of the inner workings of models is an important step toward widespread deployment.
-Testing models to provide assurances of efficacy and safety encompasses both statistical and logical analyses.
-The Auton Lab not only makes an impact in Safety & Security by building state of the art AI, but also by informing policy decisions on how to ready complex, critical systems for a future where more insights and promise can be unlocked with AI."
+summary: "Projects in this application area represent a variety of critical contexts for artificial intelligence and machine learning that are collaborations with government sponsors at the local, state, and federal level.
+In addition to deploying intelligent systems, part of the work in this context is defining ways to modernize existing processes to produce data that is AI-ready."
 splash: "/assets/images/ntsb.png"
 projects:
   -